 If Maersk’s entire fleet were to sail on second-generation biofuel produced from soy straw, an area equivalent to more than twice the area of Denmark would have to be harvested every year.
 If the entire world’s fleet were to sail on this type of biofuel, an area equivalent to almost 74 times the area of Denmark would have to be harvested.

-Related video and articles on DR’s website
+Related videos and articles on DR’s website

 Nu kommer Mærsks grønnere skibe sejlende